open-telemetry/opentelemetry.io/content/en/docs/concepts/observability-primer.md

 allows us to easily troubleshoot and handle novel problems (i.e. "unknown unknowns”), and helps us answer the question, "Why is this happening?"

-In order to be able to ask those questions of a system, the application must be properly instrumented.
+In order to be able to ask those questions about a system, the application must be properly instrumented.
 That is, the application code must emit [signals](/docs/concepts/signals/) such as [traces](/docs/concepts/observability-primer/#distributed-traces),